On August 8 every year, many people celebrate the Feast Day of Australia’s first Saint, Mary MacKillop.

 The 10am Mass was held outside on the MMP grounds.
 The songs sung by the girls’ choir from Mary MacKillop Catholic College, Wakeley echoed all throughout MMP, with everyone happily joining in.
 Bishop Terence Brady’s homily about how humans are spiritual beings, the importance of taking a stance for what is right, seeing a need and having the determination and courage to attend to that need, tugged at the heartstrings of all those who were there.
 Mary MacKillop remains a true example of this, and is someone to aspire to when attending to the needs of others.

 After the 10am Mass ended, I took a tour of the museum.
-During the tour, I learnt more about the story of Mary MacKillop, Julian Tenison Woods and the Sisters of St Joseph.
+During the tour, I learnt more about the story of Mary MacKillop, Julian Tenison Woods and the Sisters of Saint Joseph.
 A museum volunteer shared their fantastic knowledge about the story of Mary MacKillop with all those attending the tour.
 The volunteer’s knowledge was great, as it enabled me to understand the context of the times Mary MacKillop lived in and the struggles she endured.

 I took photos of everything happening at MMP.
 The sunny and glorious weather lasted all day, and the Feast Day was a delightful and enjoyable experience.

-Communication Administration Assistant, Sisters of St Joseph
+Communication Administration Assistant, Sisters of Saint Joseph

 View a photo gallery of the day below…